Peter, Davy and Micky celebrated the group's 20th Anniversary by headlining one of the biggest grossing concert tours that year.

 Here's a couple more 1970s-era articles centered around Dolenz, Jones, Boyce and Hart.

-"Look Who's Back, Better Than Ever" (from 1976) discusses the formation of the "new" Monkees with Micky, Davy, Tommy and Bobby.
+"Look Who's Back, Better Than Ever" (from 1976) discusses the formation of the "new" Monkees with Micky Dolenz, Davy Jones, Tommy Boyce, and Bobby Hart.

 "What's Up With The Monkees?" (from 1977) is about the break-up of DJBH.

 The third article talks about Davy and his horses.

 Finally, courtesy of Al Bigley, a review of the Dolenz, Jones, Boyce & Hart album.